Date: February 22, 2011

 Other times when we have been engaged to optimize financial performance in an industrial setting, we may find that more sales tax is being paid than what is required under the law.
 Two common mistakes frequently seen are: 1) Lack of understanding of how the law defines what is exempt for industrial processing; and 2) Lack of an acceptable basis for calculating the exemption amount, or no supporting calculation at all.

-status or on individual machines or HVAC units, metering is an ineffective option.
+machines or HVAC units, metering is an ineffective option.

 undertaking this activity.